-What happens when two highly imaginative virtuosos; an unparalleled Colombian harpist and a highly decorated Venezuelan cuatro player convene at the “home” of the late, great John Birks Dizzy Gillespie?
-The answer will reveal itself when they meet at Dizzy’s Club Coca-Cola on February 27, 28, 2018.
+What happens when two highly imaginative virtuosos, an unparalleled Colombian harpist and a highly decorated Venezuelan cuatro player, convene at the “home” of the late, great John Birks Dizzy Gillespie?
+The answer will reveal itself when they meet at Dizzy’s Club Coca-Cola on February 27 and 28, 2018.

-Born in 1978, in the city of Bogota, Castaneda took up the harp as a teenager.
-Shortly after moving to New York in 1994 he discovered jazz through mentor, Paquito D’Rivera.
+Born in 1978 in Bogota, Colombia, Castaneda took up the harp as a teenager.
+Shortly after moving to New York in 1994, he discovered jazz through mentor Paquito D’Rivera.
 With no precedent for the harp in the jazz world, he studied the trumpet by day and experimented with the harp at a local restaurant by night.

-To date, Castaneda has released four highly acclaimed albums as a leader and a duo with the Japanese pianist, Hiromi titled, “Live in Montreal.”
-Also, he has collaborated with the guitarist John Scofield, the pianist Gonzalo Rubalcaba, the bassists John Patitucci and Marcus Miller among others.
+Castaneda has released four highly acclaimed albums as a leader and a duo with the Japanese pianist Hiromi titled “Live in Montreal.”
+Also, he has collaborated with the guitarist John Scofield, the pianist Gonzalo Rubalcaba, the bassist John Patitucci, and Marcus Miller, among others.

 Instruments aside, Castaneda and Glem have a lot in common.
 Both were mentored and ushered into the jazz community by D’Rivera.
-Also, Colombia and Venezuela share many rhythms, instruments and folkloric traditions.
-According to Castaneda, “The harp and the cuatro are like brother and sister.”
+Also, Colombia and Venezuela share many rhythms, instruments, and folkloric traditions.
+Castaneda says, “The harp and the cuatro are like brother and sister.”

 At Dizzy’s, the duo will be joined by the drummer David Silliman, the trombonist Marshall Gilkes, and the vocalist Andrea Tierra.
-The repertoire will span the depth and breadth of Latin America and include original composition such as, “For Jaco (Pastorius) and “exploring the possibilities and sharing the vibe.”
-Expect a musical explosion!
+The repertoire will span the depth and breadth of Latin America and include original compositions such as “For Jaco (Pastorius) and “Exploring the possibilities and sharing the vibe.”
+Expect a musical explos

 Edmar Castaneda Quartet featuring Jorge Glem